localstack/docs/content/en/localstack/usage-tracking.md

 ## What we are not collecting?

-- IP addresses or any information revealing the identity or location of the user.
+- Any personally identifiable information (PII) or information revealing the identity of the user.
 - Specific LocalStack configuration values.
 - Content or file names of files being uploaded to S3.
 - More generally, we don't collect any parameters of AWS API Calls.
 We do not track S3 bucket names, Lambda function names, EC2 configurations, or anything similar.